 Device Integrity

-your unmodified app.
-DeviceCheck provides per-device bits for simple flags
+legitimate instance of your app.
+DeviceCheck provides per-device bits for

-(e.g., "claimed promo offer").
-App Attest uses Secure Enclave keys and Apple
+simple flags (e.g., "claimed promo offer").
+App Attest uses Secure Enclave keys

-attestation to cryptographically prove app legitimacy on each request.
+and Apple attestation to cryptographically prove app legitimacy on sensitive

 Contents